avinashawate/htmlWebCrawler/README.md

 * Download the code zip file
 * Import project as Maven
 * Run the project as Java application
-* Output file will be created with html links & media links in the pages.
+* Output file will be created with html links & media links

 *Enhancements -